Jukka Hildén

 Jukka Henry Mikael Hildén (born 3 August 1980) is a Finnish television personality and member of the entertainment and stunt group the Dudesons.

 Personal life

 Jukka Hildén was married to Outi Haapasalmi in 2010 but they divorced in February 2018.
 The pair had two children together.
 He began dating American dancer Chachi Gonzales in 2018 and the two got engaged in August that year.
 They married in Lapland on 28 September 2019.
 Hildén and Gonzales have three children.

 In 2021, Hildén was sentenced in the Helsinki District Court to ten day fines for an offence involving the use of cannabis.

+Career

+Hildén has appeared in several television programs and films.
+His television career began with The Dudesons group in 2001, and he is also a shareholder in the group’s production company, Rabbit Films.
+Hildén has also been involved in, for example, the film Jackass 3D (2010) and as a voice actor in the Ice Age animated films.

+Hildén was receiving an award in January 2011 when The Dudesons were honored with the Golden Venla Awards for Best Domestic TV Program.

+In October 2022, the biography Jukka Hildén – Kivun perintö, published by Johnny Kniga and written by Jani Niipola, was released.